 For more details, click the ‘Top 5’ or ‘Itinerary’ buttons above!
 If you’re keen to experience this tour, please call or send an email.
 Or, to book, simply fill in the form on the right hand side of this page.

 Also this article visiting standing stones and the Neolithic history of Scotland may also assist you with your planning.Tour Notes

-- Routes and schedules are subject to change so, although we will include all elements in the tour, the order/nights may change
+- Ferry routes and schedules are subject to change so, although we will include all elements in the tour, the order/nights may change

 - Maximum of 18 participants.

 Overview: Upon arrival in Glasgow, we will come to the hotel individually.
 There will be free time before our tour orientation and a welcome dinner.